Asset Intelligence and Management

 Types of GPS tracking devices for heavy equipment

-Other technologies can be used for tracking heavy equipment, but GPS is considered the topmost choice.
+Other technologies can be used to track heavy equipment, but GPS is considered the top choice.
 Below, we have outlined the best GPS tracking devices that are available for heavy equipment:

 Battery-powered

 Battery-powered GPS tracking devices are built to send a location signal every 23 hours.
-It does have the potential to send more frequent updates but this could affect the battery life.
+They can potentially send more frequent updates, but this may affect the battery life.
 These are non-rechargeable GPS trackers that have up to a 7-year battery life.

 Solar-powered